Franz Wild: Darmstadt and Kassel, and return to Vienna

 He was also active as a concert singer.
 He appeared elsewhere in Austria and Europe, including St Petersburg in 1839 and London in 1840, where he appeared as Max in Weber's Der Freischütz.

-He retired from the court theatre in 1855, and he died in Vienna in 1860.
+He retired from the court theatre in 1855, and he died in Vienna on the New Year's Day of 1860, one day after his 68th birthday.
 A statue of Wild, by the sculptor Raimund Novak, was unveiled in May 1865 at a ceremony at his grave in Währinger Cemetery.

 Meetings with Beethoven

 In his autobiography Blätter der Erinnerung, published in 1860, Wild reminisces about encounters with Ludwig van Beethoven.
 Wild's performance of Beethoven's song "Adelaide" impressed him such that he was willing to accompany him, and intended to orchestrate the accompaniment; instead he composed for Wild the song "An die Hoffnung" ("To Hope") Op.
 94, which he accompanied at a concert.

 Description

 His biographer in the Biographisches Lexikon des Kaiserthums Oesterreich (1888) wrote: "His sounds were praised for rare tonal beauty, strength and fullness; they always flowed easily, naturally and unforced from his mouth.
 Although not tall, he was handsome and firmly built, he had eyes full of fire, an expressive face and all the capabilities necessary to make his movements effective, which in themselves were always natural, full of life and quite without exaggeration."
 His biographer in the Allgemeine Deutsche Biographie (1897) wrote: "Wild's voice had no equal.
 An indescribable melting and harmonious sound was combined with a strength and fullness, which gave to his voice that pithy timbre that penetrated to the heart with irresistible power, and the ear that heard it once never again forgot it."